Please sign our petition to complete the line from Oxford to Cambridge - click on the button below.

 Railfuture has written an article East-West Double Boost, which gives a greater insight on the proposals.

-UPDATE - See Railfuture photos about Central Section - Cambridge-Bedford route, uploaded in April 2016.
+UPDATE - See Railfuture Central Section photos about the Cambridge-Bedford route, uploaded in April 2016, and Western Section photos about the completion of the Oxford-Oxford Parkway route, uploaded in September 2016.

 East West Rail Progress